raoulbia/nltk-krippendorff-validation/README.md

 # nltk-krippendorff-validation

-The goal of this script is to validate the nltk implementation of the krippendorff agreement coefficient with a published evaluation dataset.
+The goal of this script is to validate the nltk implementation of the Krippendorff agreement coefficient alpha (Kalpha) with an evaluation dataset used in Hayes and Krippendorff, 2007.

-**As of 27/02/2017**: investigating why the alpha values don't match.
+**As of 27/02/2017**: investigating why the Kalpha values don't match.
   * Krippendorff's ordinal alpha of the evaluation dataset is reported as `0.7598`.
   * The implementation of the NLTK agreement module returns a Krippendorff alpha value of `0.2058`.

-**As of 28/02/2017**
-   * The Kalpha [implementation by Thomas Grill] (<https://github.com/grrrr/krippendorff-alpha>) returns the values as reported in the paper.
+**As of 28/02/2017**: the Kalpha [implementation by Thomas Grill] (<https://github.com/grrrr/krippendorff-alpha>) returns the values as reported in the paper.

      ```
      Thomas Grill Kalpha nominal metric: 0.477
      Thomas Grill Kalpha interval metric: 0.757
      ```